DryRun/MYOMC/README.md

 # Make your own MC

-This repository proves scripts to run private MC generation, using the exact same cmsDriver.py commands used in central production.
+This repository proves scripts to run private MC generation.
+It consists of the exact same cmsDriver.py commands used in central production (...painstaking copied by hand from MCM).

 Setup instructions (note: `git cms-addpkg` has to work):
 ```